mrange/so-you-think-you-can-code-2025/day20/readme.md

 ## What are we trying to do here?

+Well the short answer is that we're gonna make [this](https://github.com/canmom/so-you-think-you-can-code-2025/tree/main/day20).
+The long answer follows...

 Have a look at this image.

 ![A spiraling shape made of white strands.](assets/uzumaki.png)